 Once the application is made you get a list of the documents you have to send to them.
 This is called the checklist.

 The next step is to make an appointment to have your biometrics taken and to download the documents they ask for.
 This done by clicking the ‘book appointment’ on the next steps page.
-This allows you access another website run by Sopra Steria who are outsourced by the Government to take the applicant’s biometrics and also send them the documents.

-On the Sopra Steria website you press the book appointment button, put in your post code when asked and then go to one of the local centres that come up.
+On the TLS website you press the book appointment button, put in your post code when asked and then go to one of the local centres that come up.
 You have to scroll to the end of the appointments list to get a free appointment.
 These go rapidly and our advice is to go in at 9.00 in the morning when fresh appointments are put onto the system.
 You need to keep on trying at this time until you get the appointment

 If you have obtained a fee waiver you can’t make an appointment or upload the documents until you have received an email telling you to do so.